Maurogv/I-AngularJS/en-README.md

 I-AngularJS
 ================

-The site was born from the desire and need to tell my story after a fall illustrating the numerous attempts to understand the origin of pain, the care, the trend of health conditions, the relationship with physicians and institutions, the vicissitudes.
-Provides elements of my training and my human passions that may be of understanding the whole story.
+The site was born from the desire and need to tell my story after a fall illustrating the numerous attempts to understand its consequences and the internal origin of pain, the care, the trend of health conditions, the relationship with physicians and institutions, hospitals, my vicissitudes.
+Provides elements of my training and find my passions, that may be of understanding for the whole story.

+A large important section is dedicated to my training, my reading and study of Dante, often inspiring, I told as born my passion and I have paraphrased a part of Convivio, considered useful exercise to good writing and successful story.
+When I have any flashbacks I mention the Comedy.

+The potential of internet, a set of pages linked together, allowing me to freely publish this story and I am conscious that my passion for computers, born since adolescent, helpful and necessary to be able to write.

 I apologize for having to tell about me, accepting my fate, led in the wrong direction, the writing can bring clarity and justice in the search for truth and salvation, be bread for others.
 Helped by maestoes and celestial forces, not ignorant of God's mercy, the site can show the course of the story in a manner consistent with the sequence of events and understandable by providing the information, aided by documents, comments, analysis and explanations.